seapagan/bundle-repo/README.md

 > However, it still needs to be an actual git repository or the code will exit.
 > I may add a flag to allow non-git repositories in the future.

+### Output

-### Output File
+#### Output to File

-By default, the XML output will be written to `packed-repo.xml`, which contains the hierarchical structure and metadata of the repository files.
+This is the default operation of the tool, the XML output will be written to `packed-repo.xml`, which contains the hierarchical structure and metadata of the repository files.
 This can then be passed to an LLM model for analysis (for example, attach the output file to a ChatGPT or Claude prompt).

 The filename can be changed using the `--file` or `-f` flag:

 ```bash
 bundlerepo user_name/repo_name --file my-repo.xml